 Reason #2 To Blend Live Plants With Artificial Plants – Seasonality

 Unfortunately, not every flower is in bloom during the season when you want to use it.

 If it’s Fall, and you want lily of the valley in your arrangement, you’ll be hard-pressed to find live ones.
 Substituting faux lily of the valley is the perfect solution.
 You get the blooms you want, and no one will have to know the difference.

-This beautiful arrangment includes roses, lilacs, and lily of the valley – can you tell if they are real or not?
+This beautiful arrangment would look beautiful in a living room or dining room – can you tell if they are real or not?

 Remember, your arrangement doesn’t have to be 100% live or 100% artificial.
 Find a balance that blends both real plants and fake ones to ensure they will last as long as you need them to.

 Reason #3 To Blend Live Plants With Artificial Plants – Cost

 Some flowers are just more expensive than others and often times the more expensive the flower, the shorter the lifespan.
 If you’re trying to keep costs down but still want that amazing look you’re after, try substituting artificial blooms for the expensive flowers in your budget.

 The trick is to evaluate what your total floral budget would cost if you went with 100% live plants and then identify places where substituting artificial ones might help you cut cost while maintaining the look that you want.